 - Registration, and a morning welcome will begin every day through a live meet, so pupils can see their friends and teachers every day.

-- Recorded inputs to all lessons will be posted to Google classroom each day.
+- Recorded inputs or live inputs to all lessons will be posted to Google classroom each day.
 Teachers will then be available to support that activity through the live chat facility, during timetabled lesson times.

 - Feedback and assessment will be through google docs and private messaging.